Pontian, Hippolytus, Pope and Anti-Pope, Saints Together

 An anti-Pope is someone who thinks he’s the Pope – or at least who claims to be the Pope – when in reality he is not.
 And by ‘reality’, we mean Pope by the will of God, as manifested in the laws of the Church.
 These laws include such things as the rules for conclaves, elections and, yes, resignations.

-Hippolytus, a voluminous writer on a vast variety of theological and Scriptural topics – he was, as Pope Benedict pointed out, the first to posit December 25th as the birthday of the Christ – is somewhat ironically claimed as the source of the second, and shortest, of the three ‘Eucharistic prayers’ in the Novus Ordo (even if this connection is now disputed), the one that has God’s mercy ‘falling like the dewfall’, or words to that effect, added in the wake of the Second Vatican Council for the missal of Paul VI.
-This now often replaces the ‘Roman Canon’ – now the rarely-heard ‘First Eucharistic Prayer’ in the New Mass – which had been used, right up until the revisions of 1969, and which goes back perhaps to the Apostles themselves.
+Hippolytus, a voluminous writer on a vast variety of theological and Scriptural topics – he was, as Pope Benedict pointed out, the first to posit December 25th as the birthday of the Christ – is somewhat ironically claimed as the source of the second, and shortest, of the three ‘Eucharistic prayers’ in the Novus Ordo (even if this connection is now disputed), the one that has God’s mercy ‘falling down like the dewfall’, or words to that effect, added in the wake of the Second Vatican Council for the Missal of Paul VI.
+This now often replaces the ‘Roman Canon’ – the rarely-heard ‘First Eucharistic Prayer’ in the New Mass – which had been used, right up until the revisions of 1969, and which goes back perhaps to the Apostles themselves.

-Hippolytus also wrote a apocalyptic treatise on Christ and, ironically enough for an anti-Pope, the Anti-Christ, where we derive a good deal of our teaching on the latter mysterious figure, who will bring about the ‘final unleashing of evil’ near the end of time, which will prompt Christ to return in glory and triumph.
+Hippolytus also wrote a apocalyptic treatise on Christ and, ironically enough for an anti-Pope, the Anti-Christ, where we derive a good deal of our teaching on the latter mysterious figure, who will bring about the final ‘unleashing of evil’ near the end of time, which will prompt Christ to return in glory and triumph.

 Ultimately, whether we’re near that time or not, it’s all about individual persons and our choice for or against Christ, God and our own salvation.
 Perseverance and hope are always rewarded, for, like Hippolytus, any wayward soul may be given the grace to see the truth in an instant, even if it requires being sent to the mines in Sardinia, breaking rocks and serendipitously meeting the real Pope to hear one’s confession to get to that point.
 God, after all, is a God of surprises.